debaze/glsl_imagesize_0_mrs/README.md

 # SPIR-V GLSL imageSize returns 0 on OpenGL 4.6 with Intel UHD Graphics (minimum reproducible sample)

-## PC specification

-TODO

 ## Description

+I have an HP Victus (7L1J7EA) laptop with an Intel Core i5-12450H and Windows [TODO].

-The requirements to reproduce the issue are:
+I can reproduce the issue when every requirement below is met:
+- The graphics API is OpenGL 4.6
+- The GPU is an Intel UHD Graphics (Intel Core i5-12450H)
-- The shader is created from a SPIR-V binary.
+- The shader code is a SPIR-V binary generated from GLSL

+I cannot reproduce the issue when at least one of the requirements below is not met:
-- The graphics API is OpenGL 4.6.
+- The graphics API is Vulkan
+- The GPU is an AMD Radeon RX 7900 XTX
-- The GPU is an Intel UHD Graphics.
+- The GPU is an Intel UHD Graphics 770 (Intel Core i7-13700K)
+- The GPU is a Nvidia GeForce RTX 3050
+- The shader code is a GLSL string

 ## Steps to reproduce

-1. Install GLFW, glad and the Vulkan SDK (to have glslangvalidator).
+1. Install GLFW, glad and the Vulkan SDK.
 2. Link GLFW and glad to the project.
-3. Run `ImageSize.bat` to create the SPIR-V shader.
+3. Run `ImageSize.bat` to generate the SPIR-V binary.
-4. Run the project.
+4. Build and run the project.

 ## Observations